plewis/plewis.github.io/phylogenetics/xanadu.md

 ####  Why have PAUP* create the log file algae.output.txt?

-In your pauprun directory, SLURM saved the output that PAUP* normally sends to the console to a file named slurm-645170.out (your file will have a different number, however).
-You will not need this file after the run: the log command in your paup block ends up saving the same output in the file algae.output.txt.
+In your _pauprun_ directory, SLURM saved the output that PAUP* normally sends to the console to a file named _slurm-645170.out_ (your file will have a different number, however).
+You will not need this file after the run: the log command in your paup block ends up saving the same output in the file _algae.output.txt_.
 Why did we tell PAUP* to start a log file if SGE was going to save the output anyway?
-The main reason is that you can view the log file during the run, but you cannot view slurm-645170.out until the run is finished.
+The main reason is that you can view the log file during the run, but you cannot view _slurm-645170.out_ until the run is finished.
 There will come a day when you have a PAUP* run that has been going for several days and want to know whether it is 10% or 90% finished.
 At this point you will appreciate being able to view the output file!

 ####  Delete the slurm-xxxx.out file using the rm command

-Because you do not need the slurm-xxxxx.out file (where the xxxx are placeholders for the job number), delete it using the rm command (the -f stands for force; i.e. don't ask if it is ok, just do it!):
+Because you do not need the _slurm-xxxxx.out_ file (where _xxxx_ is a placeholder for the job number), delete it using the `rm` command (the `-f` stands for force; i.e. don't ask if it is ok, just do it!):

     cd
     cd pauprun